-Reserved Reading Options: The House on Mango Street, Cisneros.; Raisin in the Sun, Hansberry; The Glass Menagerie, Williams, Tennessee; "The Barrio" Ramirez, Robert; "On Being 17, Bright, and Unable to Read," Raymond, David;
+Reserved Reading Options: The House on Mango Street, Cisneros.
+A Room of One's Own, Woolf, Virginia; Raisin in the Sun, Hansberry; The Glass Menagerie, Williams, Tennessee; "The Barrio" Ramirez, Robert; "On Being 17, Bright, and Unable to Read," Raymond, David;

 - Explore the strengths and uniqueness of each literary genre. - Determine how setting and point of view shape the work. - Delineate the narrative arc and analyze how the author reveals plot and conflict to engage the reader. - Analyze the motivations/choices of main characters and trace how these characters develop over the course of the text.
-Recognize characters as round, flat, static or dynamic. - Determine how literary elements combine in the text to illustrate the theme. - Discuss how specific literary works portray the complexity of balancing one's obligations to their family while remaining true to their own personal development. - Interpret literary devices and evaluate how they enhance the text. - Compare and contrast the writing styles of two or more authors. - Analyze the impact of the author's choices regarding how to develop and relate elements of a story or drama (e.g., where a story is set, how the action is ordered, how the characters are introduced and developed). - Apply an understanding of syntax to the study of complex texts when reading.
+Recognize characters as round, flat, static or dynamic. - Determine how literary elements combine in the text to illustrate the theme. - Discuss how specific literary works portray the complexity of balancing one's obligations to their family while remaining true to their own personal development. - Interpret literary devices and evaluate how they enhance the text. - Compare and contrast the writing styles of two or more authors. - Analyze the impact of the author's choices regarding how to develop and relate elements of a story or drama.